minishift/minishift/docs/using.md

 <a name="services"></a>
 ### Services

-To access a service exposed via a node port, run this command in a shell after starting Minishift to get the address:
+To access a service exposed with a node port, run this command in a shell after starting Minishift to get the address:

 ```shell
 $ minishift service [-n NAMESPACE] [--url] NAME